Spec Kit - Mandatory Conversation Documentation

 | --- | --- |

-| Canonical intake | /spec_kit:start "Description" |
+| Canonical intake | /speckit:plan --intake-only "Description" |

 | Create spec folder | ./scripts/spec/create.sh "Description" --short-name name --level 2 |

-| Validate | .opencode/skill/system-spec-kit/scripts/spec/validate.sh specs/007-feature/ |
+| Validate | .opencode/skills/system-spec-kit/scripts/spec/validate.sh specs/007-feature/ |

-| Verify code alignment drift | python3 .opencode/skill/sk-code-opencode/scripts/verify_alignment_drift.py --root .opencode/skill/system-spec-kit |
+| Verify code alignment drift | python3 .opencode/skills/sk-code/assets/scripts/verify_alignment_drift.py --root .opencode/skills/system-spec-kit |

-| Save context | node .opencode/skill/system-spec-kit/scripts/dist/memory/generate-context.js /tmp/save-context-data.json specs/007-feature/ |
+| Save context | node .opencode/skills/system-spec-kit/scripts/dist/memory/generate-context.js /tmp/save-context-data-<session-id>.json specs/007-feature/ |

 | Next spec number | ls -d specs/[0-9]*/ \| sed 's/.*\/\([0-9]*\)-.*/\1/' \| sort -n \| tail -1 |

-| Upgrade level | bash .opencode/skill/system-spec-kit/scripts/spec/upgrade-level.sh specs/007-feature/ --to 2 |
+| Upgrade level | bash .opencode/skills/system-spec-kit/scripts/spec/upgrade-level.sh specs/007-feature/ --to 2 |

-| Completeness | .opencode/skill/system-spec-kit/scripts/spec/calculate-completeness.sh specs/007-feature/ |
+| Completeness | .opencode/skills/system-spec-kit/scripts/spec/calculate-completeness.sh specs/007-feature/ |

 Remember: This skill is the foundational documentation orchestrator.
-It enforces structure, template usage, context preservation, and validation for all file modifications.
+It enforces structure, template usage, context preservation, and workflow-required validation for all file modifications.
 Every conversation that modifies files MUST have a spec folder.